Wyoming Medium Correctional Institution: Events

 In October 2021, WMCI experienced the largest surge in COVID-19 cases among prisoners and staff in Wyoming during the coronavirus pandemic.
 Between October 11 and 18, 212 out of around 600 prisoners tested positive for the virus.
-A group of prisoners who had tested positive were moved into the facility's gym, and took over all cooking and cleaning duties for two weeks.
+A group of prisoners who had not tested positive were moved into the facility's gym, and took over all cooking and cleaning duties for two weeks.
 Three prisoners died in hospitals that month, but their deaths have not been attributed to COVID-19.